Biswanath Singh Institute of Legal Studies

 Biswanath Singh Institute of Legal Studies is a private Law school situated beside Lal Darwaza Main Road, Basudevpur in Munger in the Indian state of Bihar.
 It offers undergraduate 3 years LL.B. and 5 years Integrated Law course which is approved by Bar Council of India (BCI), New Delhi and affiliated to Munger University.

+History

 Biswanath Singh Institute of Legal Studies was established in 1992.
+It was named after Bishwanath Singh, a renowned freedom fighter of Munger.